MomentsLD/moments/README.md

 ## Changelog

+### 1.0.8

+- Allow for variable migration rate by passing a function as the migration matrix (with thanks to Ekaterina Noskova/noscode)

+- Fixes an issue with ModelPlot when splitting 3D and 4D SFS

 ### 1.0.7

-- But fixes and haplotype parsing in `moments.LD.Parsing`.
+- Bug fixes and haplotype parsing in `moments.LD.Parsing`.
 (Issues #38-42, with thanks to Nathaniel Pope)

 ### 1.0.6